carrionalfredo/Spaceship-Titanic/README.md

-## Mahine Learning Zoomcamp 2022 - Mid Term Project
+## Machine Learning Zoomcamp 2022 - Mid Term Project
 ### Spaceship Titanic - Predict which passengers are transported to an alternate dimension

-This machine larning project was prepared for the Mid term Project for the [Machine Learning Zoomcamp 2022](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) edition online course, prepared by [DataTalks.Club.com](https://datatalks.club/) and [Alexey Grigorev
+This machine learning project was prepared for the Mid term Project for the [Machine Learning Zoomcamp 2022](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) edition online course, prepared by [DataTalks.Club.com](https://datatalks.club/) and [Alexey Grigorev
 ](https://github.com/alexeygrigorev)